oscbyspro/DiffableTextViews/Notes/WrapperTextStyle.md

 # WrapperTextStyle(s)

-Modifies the behavior of its content.
+Decorative styles that modify the behavior of their content.

 ## Constant